Uganda National Oil Company: First oil

 In March 2018, UNOC concluded the bidding for transporters to move 45,211 barrels of waxy test crude oil, equivalent to 1898862 gal from the oilfields in Hoima District, to the Kenyan port of Mombasa.
 The winner of the tender was expected to be made public in April 2018.
 At prevailing crude oil prices of US$60 per barrel, the crude, extracted during testing and exploration was valued at about US$2.7 million (KSh271 million).

 When the first bidding process failed to attract a credible buyer, the oil was re-advertised in June 2018.
 Failure to dispose of the crude oil before the Uganda oil refinery is completed, will make the refinery the default buyer.
 At the prevailing trading price of $74 (UShs280,000) per barrel of Brent crude oil, the 45,211 barrels could fetch about US$3.3m (about UShs 13 billion), as of June 2018.

 In November 2019, the Daily Monitor newspaper reported that Uganda National Oil Company had secured a buyer for the test crude oil.
 The crude oil is stored in specialized containers at four sites; Kasemene 1, Ngara-1, Ngiri-2 in Buliisa District and at Tangi Camp in Nwoya District.
 At the prevailing price of WTI crude oil at US$55.06 (USh:202,048) per barrel, the 45,211 barrels could potentially yield US$2,489,318 (about USh9 billion), as of November 2019.

 Bulk petroleum products trading

 In March 2020 UNOC signed a memorandum of understanding (MOU) with Stabex International Limited, an oil products distributor in the African Great Lakes Region.
 UNOC will import oil products in bulk and sell them to Stabex for onward distribution.
 Other distributors are being sought.

 According to The EastAfrican, the MV Uhuru, a Kenyan vessel, owned by the Kenya Pipeline Corporation, transports bulk refined oil products (gasoline, diesel-fuel, kerosene and jet fuel) from Kisumu to Jinja Petroleum Storage Terminal and UNOC distributes them nationally and regionally.

+Following the changes implemented in April 2023, in the way Kenya sources its refined petroleum products, from an "Open Tender System" (OTS) to a "Government to Government System" (G2GS), the government of Uganda enacted changes to mitigate inconveniences and financial losses that resulted from those changes.

+In November 2023, Uganda disclosed that effective 1 January 2024, UNOC was to become the sole refined petroleum products importer in Uganda.
+UNOC would then distribute to oil marketing companies (OMCs) in the country.
+Under a five-year contract, the products will be supplied by Vitol Bahrain EC (VBEC), a member of the Vitol Group.
+The supplied products will solely be imported though the Port of Dar es Salaam, in Tanzania.
+VBEC will provide the necessary funding to start the process and will work with UNOC to build a new Kampala Storage Terminal (KST) storage space with capacity of 320,000,000 liters, at Namwabula in Mpigi District, near Buloba in Wakiso District.